Karador/job-market-analyzer/README.md

 # job-market-analyzer

-A CLI-based tool for collecting, normalizing and analyzing job vacancies from multiple platforms.
+A CLI-based research tool for collecting, normalizing and analyzing real job market vacancies.

-The project focuses on reducing noise and cognitive load when browsing job listings by automatically filtering, scoring and aggregating vacancy data.
+Designed to reduce noise and cognitive load by filtering, scoring and aggregating vacancies using explainable heuristics.

 ---

 ## Purpose

-This tool was built as a **personal research and analysis utility**, not as a production service or job board.
+This tool was built as a **personal research and analysis utility**.

+It is not intended to be a production job board or commercial service, but focuses on correctness, explainability and architectural clarity.

 Its main goals are:
 - to analyze real job market data